slevine3/Scheduler/README.md

 # Scheduler

-## Front End built using React with Material UI
+## Front End: React with Material UI
+### Log Rocket for client side logging

-## Back End built using NodeJS and MongoDB
+## Back End: NodeJS and MongoDB
+## Winston and Winston-MongoDB for server side logging and connection to database

-## Scheduling and Graphing System built using Moment.js, Moment-timezone, Nodemailer, Quickchart.js
+## Scheduling and Graphing System: Moment.js, Moment-timezone, Nodemailer, Quickchart.js